This page is private

 As part of my senior capstone, I collaborated with Microsoft to design and develop an online sentiment analysis dashboard to help identify and mitigate online reputation risks in real-time.

-Our solution leveraged AI and LLM-powered text analysis to transform raw sentiment data into real-time, actionable insights.
-I led the end-to-end design and frontend development, focusing on usability, automation, and scalability.
+Our solution leveraged AI and LLM-powered text analysis to transform raw sentiment data into real-time, actionable insights and data points.
+I led the end-to-end design and supported the frontend development, focusing on usability, automation, and scalability.

 Timeline